Automation and AI Technology in Surface Mining With a Brief Introduction to Open-Pit Operations in the Pilbara: Concluding remarks

 A successful partnership requires patience and goodwill, alignment of business and technical objectives and pursuing common interests under a shared vision.
 This also entails a willingness to navigate change and be open to learning and using new technologies to achieve strategic goals.
 A commitment to research and development is arguably a prudent investment decision.
 It can bring about transformational change, mitigate risks and improve efficiency/productivity in the long-term.

-\arman{Electrification of mining vehicles--- a reduction in reliance on fossil fuels---currently represents one of the top strategic priorities for many mining companies.
-As good corporate citizens, there are both economic and environmental imperatives for reducing carbon emission.
-With this, comes also the challenge of battery storage and operating a sustainable energy grid to support mining activiates.}
+Electrification of mining vehicles--- a reduction in reliance on fossil fuels---currently represents one of the top strategic priorities for many mining companies.
+As good corporate citizens, there are both economic and environmental imperatives for reducing carbon emissions.
+With this, comes also the challenge of battery storage and operating a sustainable energy grid to support mining activities.

 The experience gained from critical analysis, technology deployment and diversification allows industries to stay ahead of the game and adapt more quickly to future challenges.
 We hope this article can stimulate interest in the broader community and provide a useful starting point for understanding the problems and opportunities in mining automation.